CaioCeretta/Rocketseat/angular/formacao-em-angular/nivel-1/3-dynamic-components/theory.md

 Even though in the case above we are storing the interface inside the component.
 The ideal was that the interfaces were in a separated files, such as a app/interfaces

+## Lesson 8 - Output

+We use `@Output` for properties that we want to use to communicate with the parent component

+Now we are going to increment the person component so it "talks" with its parent.

+Assume we have a button, and when we click on it, we will tell the parent component that we want to remove that person, and the parent will want to know which person it wants to remove to execute the removal of it.

+We then call (click)="removePerson" which will be a method defined as output on the parent.
+Because it is the parent component that manages the people list, and it is it that must indeed remove it.

+The child component is only a "dumb" component, it is only used to show the information on the screen and have basic logic concerning itself

+This will be done with these steps

+1 - First, on the person component(child) we create the method we are defining in the (click) method 2 - We then create the @Output property `removePersonEmit` and assign to it a new `EventEmitter()`.
+Every time we create Outputs, we always have to create an instance of `EventEmitter`.
+3 - EventEmitter constructor have a generic typing, that tells which value it will emit.
+Which in this case, it will be a number (type of person id parameter).
+4 - Now, when the (click) is triggered, we invoke that removePersonEmit.emit passing as parameter, the one received on the click
+5 - Now, the parent component must receive this value being emitted.
+To do so, we will make the parent component to subscribe to this `removerPessoaEmit` property that is being outputted.
+6 - When this component emit a value, we want to execute something on the parent, which will be the execution of a method that removes that id from the list.
+For us to get that id being sent by the output, we use the reserved word $event